 Alternatively, the list can be woven into a pattern that reads more like a story:

 In an acrostic poem, each line of the poem includes one letter from a chosen word or phrase.
 When the poem is complete, the individual letters can be read vertically down the page to spell out that word or phrase.
 Most often, the letters will be at the beginning of each line, as in the example below, but they can also be in the middle or at the end.
-The chosen word/phrase is linked to the main theme of the poem.
+The chosen word or phrase is usually linked to the main theme of the poem.

 The pantoum, as we know it today, evolved from a fifteenth century form of Malaysian verse.
 It follows a set structure, where lines are repeated in various positions throughout the poem.
 The effect can be surprising.
 The repeated lines take on new weight and meaning as they appear in different contexts.
 There is some variation in the number of stanzas and the exact pattern of the repetition.
 A popular pantoum structure is as follows: